anand-sangabattuni/Google_Gemini/README.md

 # Google_Gemini
-Explore the code and models behind Google Gemini, a powerful language model with exceptional capabilities in text generation, translation, and more.
+Explore the mdoel Google Gemini, a powerful language model with exceptional capabilities in text generation, translation, and more.

 Build applications using its innovative features.